FLORIDA BAR ETHICS OPINION

 I am an honorary member of the St. Petersburg Legal Secretaries Association and

-public information and education programs that will be open to the general public as well as the
+and education programs that will be open to the general public as well as the legal

-legal profession.
-Members of the St. Petersburg Bar Association are supporting and assisting in
+profession.
+Members of the St. Petersburg Bar Association are supporting and

 The following is a resume of the events and participants of the week: